rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check.md

 - That you can't mutate a place while it is immutably borrowed.
 - etc

-At the time of this writing, the code is in a state of transition.
-The "main" borrow checker still works by processing [the HIR](hir.html), but that is being phased out in favor of the MIR-based borrow checker.
-Accordingly, this documentation focuses on the new, MIR-based borrow checker.
+The borrow checker operates on the MIR.
+An older implementation operated on the HIR.
 Doing borrow checking on MIR has several advantages:

 - The MIR is *far* less complex than the HIR; the radical desugaring helps prevent bugs in the borrow checker.
 (If you're curious, you